diniezikryy/domain-agnostic-chatbot/scripts/README.md

 3. Track metrics over time for regression detection
 4. Use results to identify optimization opportunities
 5. Implement CI/CD integration for automated evaluation
+6. Automated hyperparameter tuning has been consolidated; there is no maintained automated tuning script in this repo.
+Use `scripts/evaluate_rag.py` for evaluations and implement your own small tuning loop if needed.

+## Automated hyperparameter tuning

+There is no maintained automated tuning script bundled with this repository.
+To perform hyperparameter tuning:

+- Use `scripts/evaluate_rag.py` in a loop to run fast heuristic-only sweeps (`--skip-llm`) and/or full RAGAS evaluations.
+- Collect CSV outputs in a directory and write a small tuning driver if you need a permanent automated tool.

+If you'd like, we can add a small, stable tuning wrapper (without LLM calls by default) in a future update; open an issue and I'll prepare a safe, minimal implementation.